paulamool/metagenomics-manuals/docs/modules/metagenomics-module-emgr/emgr-part2A.md

 ```
 !!! note "Question"
-What can you conclude from this plot?
+    What can you conclude from the plots?